- that you can browse our website content without providing personal information

 You can browse our website without providing personal information

-You can access and browse our site without disclosing your personal information.
+You can access and browse content on our site and the NZ Police app without disclosing your personal information.
 We do not automatically record personal information and we do not link information that is recorded automatically with personal information about specific individuals.
 We do not attempt to identify users or their browsing activities unless they choose to give us personal information.

 We automatically record some non-personal information

-If you visit our website to read or download information, we automatically record some non-personal statistical information, including:
+If you visit our website and/or the NZ Police app to read or download content, we automatically record some non-personal statistical information, including:

 - the type of browser you use